 Portions of Clover Creek and its tributaries do not meet the state criteria for dissolved oxygen (DO), fecal coliform, and temperature.
 From 1991 to 1992, U.S. Geologic Survey data showed that three out of five DO samples fell below criteria on Morey Creek, and three samples with temperatures beyond the temperature criteria on Clover Creek at Gravelly Lake Drive.
 From 1993 to 2001, our data showed four additional high temperature readings.
 We've also recorded multiple instances of high fecal coliform throughout the watershed.
 Our 2016 source assessment data collection effort confirmed these water quality problems.

 What we have done

 Through March 2014, we collected water quality data as part of a source assessment effort.
-The water in most areas of Clover Creek was found to be badly degraded.
+We found that the water in most areas of Clover Creek was very degraded.

 - Concentrations of fecal coliform exceeded state standards at 13 of 22 study sites.
 In addition, fecal coliform concentrations in stormwater samples exceeded standards at 15 stream sites and one stormwater outfall.

 - Dissolved oxygen concentrations did not meet the minimum daily DO criteria at four of the six sites monitored during the summer (May through September), and all but one study site exceeded temperature criteria.